Current as of April 2018 | Download print version (in PDF)

 E. Political Activities

 The NGO Law does not address the extent to which NGOs may engage in political activities.
-One NGO in Montenegro, for example, has entered into politics and established a political party and shut itself down as an NGO.

 G. Control of Organization

 Montenegrin law expressly allows associations and foundations to be established by foreigners, and imposes no limitations on the ability of for-profit entities to establish associations and foundations (Article 2-3, NGO Law).
 Foreign natural and legal persons may be founders of an association regardless of their residence status, provided at least one founder of an association has a residence or place of business in Montenegro.
 On the other hand, foreign legal or natural persons may establish a foundation in Montenegro regardless of their residence status (Article 10, NGO Law).